enparadigm/sharpsell-documentations/sdk_versioned_docs/version-5.x.xx/platform/iOS/adding-sharpsell-sdk-ios.md

 </details>

 :::warning Adding user permission in info.plist
 We need to add all the above user permission to your `info.plist` file.
-If not you may get rejections while updloading the app to the AppStore connect.
+If not you may get rejections while uploading the app to the AppStore connect.

 Please go through the sample app info.plist file, if you want some examples of how to add this permission on iOS
 :::